loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

 3. Choosing which aspects to formalize
 4. Deciding on axioms

-Each step requires metamathematical consciousness that transcends ZFC.
+Each step requires metamathematical observer that transcends ZFC.

 ### 2.4.3 Truth Beyond Provability